 The Select Committee on Pension Policy (SCPP) meets monthly when the legislature is not in session.
 SCPP is comprised of legislators from both parties and both chambers, plus pension stakeholders.
 WSSRA has been working with key SCPP personnel and our advocacy partners to craft a Plan 1 COLA bill for the SCPP to recommend to the 2022 legislature.
 An SCPP “blessing” is not required for legislative approval, but it is an important statement to lawmakers that normally lifts a topic from the discussion phase to serious consideration.
 We hope to have the SCPP approve a COLA bill in November.
 Peter Diedrick, along with the legislative committee and unit leaders, has launched a campaign to send written testimony (or sign-up to offer oral comments at the October 19 meeting) to push the SCPP on the COLA issue.
 Please contact Peter (Peter@wssra.org) to get involved.

-Thanks for your ongoing advocacy support, and please maintain close contact with your local legislators as intersession begins.
+As always, thanks for your ongoing advocacy support, and please maintain close contact with your local legislators prior to the start of the session in January.
 Many long-time Olympia observers swear that the most effective lobbying occurs when the legislature is not in session—meaning that time spent locally with legislators not overwhelmed with the details of law-making pays dividends when they do return to the capitol.

 Alan Burke, Executive Director